 '''

 <scoreDirectorFactory>

 <easyScoreCalculatorClass>...MyEasyScoreCalculator</easyScoreCalculatorClass>

 <easyScoreCalculatorCustomProperties>

-<myCacheSize>1000</myCacheSize>
+<property name="myCacheSize" value="1000" />

 </easyScoreCalculatorCustomProperties>

 </scoreDirectorFactory>

 '''

 5.3.3.
 Incremental Java score calculation

 A way to implement your score calculation incrementally in Java.

 - Advantages:

 - Very fast and scalable

 - Currently the fastest if implemented correctly

 - Disadvantages:

 - Hard to write

 - A scalable implementation heavily uses maps, indexes, ... (things the Drools rule engine can do for you)

 - You have to learn, design, write and improve all these performance optimizations yourself

 - Hard to read

 - Regular score constraint changes can lead to a high maintenance cost